 Quesadillas made with my Easy 4 Ingredient Spelt Tortillas cooked in a quesadilla maker.
 Put cheese inside or anything else you desire.
 Fruit on the side.
 The quesadilla maker cooks both sides at once so it’s quick to cook.
 She cuts in up with a pizza cutter.

 My mom makes what she calls burger bowls.
 She cooks a little ground beef in the microwave, adds is to cooked brown rice, adds green peas cooked in the microwave and puts my Chimichurri Sauce on top.

 My sister buys a can of chicken from Costco and mixes it with greek yogurt instead of mayonnaise.
 She eats it with clean tortilla chips, grapes or some other fruit on the side.
 Sometimes she’ll have a little more greek yogurt on the side if she is still hungry.
-I used to eat that all the time but instead of greek yogurt I mixed it with My Homemade Paleo Mayo Recipe instead of greek yogurt.
+I used to eat that all the time but instead of greek yogurt, I mixed it with my homemade mayo recipe instead of greek yogurt.

-I eat My Clean Eating Spelt Tortillas made with either spelt or einkorn flour.
-I eat it with uncured ham, cheese and My Homemade Paleo Mayo Recipe mixed together.
+I eat my Clean Eating spelt tortillas made with either spelt or einkorn flour .
+I eat it with uncured ham, cheese and my mayo mixed together.
 I eat it with spinach and clean tortilla chips and clean salsa on the side.
 You can buy uncured ham at Costco, Target or Good Earth.
 Look for it in health food stores.
 It’s getting fairly common now.
-Cured ham has histamines in it.
 I buy my clean salsa at Good Earth.

 I used to eat a BLT for lunch every day.
 Technically that’s a sandwich but I wanted to mention it because it might be a sandwich some people might not think about.
 I love bacon, so that’s where that came from.